aws-samples/serverless-patterns/apigw-python-cdk-lambda-snapstart/README.md

 # Amazon API Gateway + AWS Lambda SnapStart + Amazon DynamoDB

-This pattern demonstrates how to create a REST API using API Gateway, AWS Lambda and DynamoDB.
+This pattern demonstrates how to create a REST API using Amazon API Gateway, AWS Lambda and Amazon DynamoDB.
 It's built with [Python 3.12](https://www.python.org/downloads/release/python-3128/), together with [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-python.html) as the Infrastructure as Code solution.
 This pattern also implements the usage of [AWS Lambda SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html) to improve initialization performance of the Lambda, in case that there are libraries requiring more time to load into memory.